apache/beam/sdks/typescript/README.md

     under the License.
 -->

-# Typescript Beam SDK
+# TypeScript Beam SDK

-This is the start of a fully functioning Javascript (actually, Typescript) SDK.
+This is the start of a fully functioning JavaScript (actually, TypeScript) SDK.
-There are two distinct aims with this SDK
+There are two distinct aims with this SDK:

-1. Tap into the large (and relatively underserved, by existing data processing frameworks) community of javascript developers with a native SDK targeting this language.
+1. Tap into the large (and relatively underserved, by existing data processing frameworks) community of JavaScript developers with a native SDK targeting this language.

 1. Develop a new SDK which can serve both as a proof of concept and reference that highlights the (relative) ease of porting Beam to new languages,